safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/reference/OnRampKitBasePack.md

 }
 ```

-## Abstract methods that OnRamp packs must implement
+## Abstract methods that Onramp packs must implement

-These methods are the common interface for all the OnRamp packs.
+These methods are the common interface for all the Onramp packs.
 Check each pack's documentation to get more details.

 ### init(options?)